Moving can be very complicated and cause a lot of stress, affecting all spheres of life. So how can you better prepare for your move?

 - Donate the food you didn’t open.

-- Keep important documents in a safe place so as not to pack them accidentally.
+- Keep essential documents in a safe place so as not to pack them accidentally.

 - Take care of food and drinks for the day of moving.
 Prepare some snacks and drinks for the movers as well.